To Vaccinate or not to, Mothers …that’s the Question?

 Is it Safe to Give Vaccinations in Clusters?

 Giving children multiple vaccinations in a cluster is completely safe.
 Many more germs are encountered every day when they play in the dirt!
 Cited

 Mild redness, slight swelling around the injected spot, brief headache or fever are actually symptoms that the body is responding well to the treatment and is being trained how to deal with it when the real deal happens.

-For a detailed information about a customized family plan for all your children, contact our doctors at our 24/7 Pediatric clinic at Telerad RxDx – 3rd Floor or Fix your appointments instant
+For a detailed information about a customized family plan for all your children, contact our doctors at our 24/7 Pediatric clinic at RxDx – 3rd Floor or Fix your appointments instant